Easily reachable from United States and Europe

 CATAMARAN BOAT TRIP

-When we get to Friday and everyone has been surfing and training all week, we need a little break.
-So we will be renting two or three large, luxurious catamaran boats and take everyone on a boat trip from around noon until evening.
-We will stock up the boats with drinks and food, then set sail to go around the island to a secluded beach that’s only reachable by the water or hiking.
+When we get to Friday, and everyone’s been surfing and training all week, we need a little break.
+So we’ll be renting two or three large, luxurious catamaran boats and taking everyone on a boat trip from around noon until evening.
+We’ll stock the boats with drinks and food, then set sail to go around the island to a secluded beach that’s only reachable by the water or hiking.

-The boats are equipped with everything you can imagine and we’ll have plenty of toys to play with in the water.
-Paddle boards, floatation devices, snorkle gear, you name it.
+The boats are equipped with everything you can imagine, and we’ll have plenty of toys to play with in the water.
+Paddle boards, flotation devices, snorkle gear, you name it.
 We’ll be hanging out at the cove for a few hours and people can go swimming or exploring as they like.
-When we are back on land again in the evening, we go have dinner and everyone are well rested for the last few days of training.
+When we’re back on land again in the evening, we’ll go have dinner and ensure everyone is well rested for the last few days of training.

-After the last training session of the day, there will be time to shower and get changed before we head out to visit a restaurant on the island.
-We will be visiting different places so you’ll get a taste of the different cuisines of the island.
+After the last training session of the day, there’ll be time to shower and get changed before we head out to visit a restaurant on the island.
+We’ll be visiting different places so you can get a taste of all the different cuisines of the island.
 Food and a drink here is included in your camp ticket.

 We might even set up a dinner on the beach one of the evenings!